BrianPugh/pugh_torch/README.md

 To accomplish this, we provide the following:
 * A docker container `brianpugh/pugh_torch` that contains many dependencies experimenters would like to use.
-    * You can pull and launch this container via `./docker_run.sh`
+    * You can pull the docker image and launch the container via:
+        ```
+        docker pull brianpugh/pugh_torch
+        ./docker_run.sh
+        ```
-    * This will map ~/.pugh_torch and the local copy of the git repo into the container.
+    * This will map `~/.pugh_torch` and the local copy of the git repo into the container.
 You may change this if you like.
-    * This will also pass in any available GPUs
+      This will also pass in any available GPUs and set other common docker flags for running/training neural nets.
     * This container runs a VNC server, incase you need to perform some visual actions, like using `matplotlib.pyplot`
 * A unified training driver `experiments/train.py` to run experiments.